icplayer/creating-mCourser-sites/pages/page-height.md

 # Setting custom page height of iFrame
 Page embeded in mCourser is available via iFrame.
 Because of it, mCourser does not know the length of the provided site.
-Sometimes the page may be too short or multiple scrollbars appears.
+Sometimes the page may be too short or multiple scrollbars appear.
 In those cases, provided page should send own height.

 For sending new height to mCourser, use [mCourser communication](https://github.com/icplayer/mCourser-iframe-communication).
 After the initialization, send height of the document: `communication.updateIFrameHeight(documentHeight);`.
 Example: